lbechberger/LearningPsychologicalSpaces/README.md

 - `-k` or `--kappa_threshold`: Minimal value of Cohen's kappa required to pass the filter.
 Defaults to 0.
 - `-s` or `--spearman_threshold`: Minimal value of the Spearman correlation required to pass the filter.
 Defaults to 0.

-**TODO**

-#### 2.2.9 Aggregating Evaluation Results for Interpretable Directions
+#### 2.6.4 Aggregating Evaluation Results for Interpretable Directions
 In order to make the subsequent analysis easier, the script `aggregate_direction_results.py` can be used to aggregate the evaluation results created by `find_directions.py` based on direction name, scale type, and ML model (by averaging over the two other conditions).
-It is executed as follows, where `input_folder`contains the csv files created by `find_directions.py` (and no additional files!), `n_dims` is the maximal dimensionality of the similarity space to consider.
+It is executed as follows, where `input_folder` contains the csv files created by `find_directions.py` (and no additional files!), `n_dims` is the maximal dimensionality of the similarity space to consider.
 The results will be stored as separate csv files inside the `output_folder`.
 ```
 python -m code.mds.directions.aggregate_direction_results path/to/input_folder/ n_dims path/to/output/folder
 ```

 ## 3 Machine Learning